Frequently Asked Questions

 Do you ever get denied on requests or are there reissues that started but didn't get released?

 Unfortunately, yes.
-Some labels have lists of artists that just aren't available for 3rd party requests.
+Some labels have lists of artists that just aren't available for 3rd party licensing.
 Other denials have come from the rights no longer being held by the label, or another label has already requested the release.
-As to the second part of the question, we've had several in-progress reissues that had to be cancelled because even though we had been given approval, another reissue label (with a more established relationship with the licensing label) swooped in and snatched the titles from under us.
-The resulting products were substandard from our viewpoint, and we don't currently attempt to license further titles from that label.
+As to the second part of the question, I've had to cancel several in-progress projects due to various circumstances, whether they were just in the planning stages or fully manufactured products.

 Do you try to get the artists involved in your releases, and if so are they often happy to work with you?

 That also varies greatly.
-We have reached out to artists that have happily responded willing to assist, have not responded, or responded in very rude and disinterested manners.
-We've scrapped a couple of tentative releases when the artists, who owned their material, disregarded that we were financing the entire project and going to pay them a fee as well, and promptly attempted to dictate very early on, even before any agreements were made.
-After assessing the situation, we cancelled the projects.
+I have reached out to artists that have happily responded willing to assist, have not responded, or responded in very rude and/or disinterested manners.
+I've scrapped a couple of tentative releases when the artists, who owned their material, disregarded that I was financing the entire project and going to pay them a fee as well, and promptly attempted to dictate very early on, even before any agreements were made.
+I can appreciate they want the project to be satisfying to them, but this is a business and I have to be able to have at least some amount of say on the project.
 So yeah, it's great if you have artist involvement as long as it doesn't become a power struggle.

 How do you choose what albums to reissue?

 It really comes down to personal interest.
-For the amount of time and money involved in each release, it only seems feasible to commit the effort on something we'd like to see in our own collection.
-That being said, some titles of interest are given priority based on sales potential but we have yet to request a reissue we don't really like.
-But if Rubellan Remasters grows into a larger business, the focus will expand to what other titles, not necessarily personal favorites, will have decent sales potential.
+For the amount of time, money and frustration involved in each release, it only seems feasible to commit the effort on something I'd like to see in my own collection.
+That being said, some titles of interest are given priority based on sales potential, but I have yet to request a reissue I don't really like.

 How many copies of your releases are manufactured?